tommi1hirvonen/Biflow/README.md

 ## Azure (monolithic)

 - Create a new App Service Plan (Linux)
-    - Recommended pricing tier B1-B3
+    - Recommended pricing tier B2 or B3
 - Create a new Web App and set the following settings
     - Publish: Code
     - Runtime stack: .NET 7 (STS)